 - Confirm that your system administrator has not enabled the Prohibit access to Control Panel and PC Settings policy.

-See this if you get a Broken Change PC Settings link after upgrading, and this one if Control Panel will not open.
+TIP: See this if Control Panel will not open.